PLASTIC WASTE MANAGEMENT (Second Amendment) Rules, 2021

 4. Promoting the use of plastic waste for road construction according to the guidelines of the Indian Road Congress or energy recovery, or waste to oil etc. for the profit-making use of waste and also addressing the issue of waste disposal; entrusting further responsibility to waste generators, namely payment of user fees as prescribed by local authorities, collection and transfer of waste by the institutional generator, event organizer

-In recent days government came along with amendment in Plastic Waste Management Rule 2016, this amendment was published in The Gazette of India on 17th Sepetember 2021.
+In recent days government came along with an amendment to the Plastic Waste Management Rule 2016.
+This amendment was published in The Gazette of India on 17th September 2021.
 These rules may be called the Plastic Waste Management (Second Amendment) Rules, 2021.

-After Amendment, government permitted carrying bags made of plastic or product made up of recycled plastic can be used for storing carrying, dispensing, or packaging ready to eat or drink food stuff.
+After the Amendment, the government permitted carrying bags made of plastic or products made up of recycled plastic can be used for storing, carrying, dispensing, or packaging ready-to-eat or drink foodstuffs.

 Amendment States that: